Nibezak/payflow-package/docs/core/upgrading.md

 #### Support for Laravel 8 removed

-To install Lunar 0.3 you will need to be on at least Laravel 9.
+To install Payflow 0.3 you will need to be on at least Laravel 9.
 0.3 introduces support for Laravel 10.

 ### Low Impact